 It is spring at last.
-The snowdrops have been out for a good few weeks, a blaze of colour is promised from the dozens of crocus bulbs I painstakingly planted last autumn and there is the slightest hint of warmth in the air.
+The snowdrops have been out for a good few weeks, a blaze of colour is promised and there is the slightest hint of warmth in the air.

-I should be “over the moon” with joy, but I’m not, I feel more like a teenage who has an exam looming for which they have not studied!
-For after the crocuses have arrived, it is the turn of the daffodils.
+I should be “over the moon” with joy, but I’m not, for after the crocuses have arrived, it is the turn of the daffodils.
 Daffs seem to last forever in my world as I am allergic to them.

 Generally speaking, daffodils are considered “allergy-friendly,” since these heralds of spring with their showy yellow flowers are generally pollinated by insects rather than the wind.
 As daffodils produce less pollen, and symptoms such as allergic rhino-conjunctivitis and asthma aren’t commonly associated with them.
 So, to be honest, I am not sure if it is actually daffodils that I am allergic to, or some sort of airborne pollen/allergen which arrives just as the daffs burst into life.
 Yet it is a family joke now.
 As soon as the daffodils start to bloom I will look like panda bear if I dare to wear mascara.

 Surprisingly, perhaps, Hay Fever and “daffodil-it is” were part of the reason that I became attracted to shutters in the first place.
 When I was younger, a friend of mine had a house with beautiful plantation shutters and parquet flooring.
 It was stunning.
 There was not a curtain in sight because her brother had very severe asthma.
 When I went to play at their house I didn’t seem to sneeze at all.
+Adding living room shutters to the home makes your interiors a place of comfort and socialisation, rather than a sneeze-attack waiting to happen.
 Unlike fabric curtains, window shutters can help to reduce the impact of dust and pollen allergies in the home as they are extremely easy to clean.
 Simply vacuum the louvre slats to remove any dust or pollen forming on the shutters.